 Not sure of the answer to this question?
 Let me help you more.
 Do you still only use demographic data on your contacts in your communications?
 For example, mentioning Mr. or Mrs. based on sex, or putting only the person’s first name, is no longer sufficient.
 You have to go further, and recognize that the individuals who come into contact with your brand are people in their own right, with unique interests and behaviors.

 If you know that it is important to go further in personalization, but that the path to get there is unclear and nebulous, this article is for you.
 Mounted in the form of a guidebook, it presents some essential steps to implement an effective marketing personalization strategy!

-Step 1 – Build your Unique Customer repository
+Step 1 – Build your Single Customer View

 The first step is the very foundation of your marketing personalization.
 Since it is based on only one thing, it must obviously be controlled.
 This thing is the customer data.
 Here we must take the word customer in a broad sense, since it is actually an individual who has been in contact with your company, whether he is a future customer, a current customer or even a former customer.
 It is important to specify this concept within your organization.
 This will allow you to establish the relationships that your marketing teams, or sub-teams under the umbrella of marketing, will need to touch.